albanisyahrill/ML-pipeline-with-airflow/README.md

 ## Troubleshooting

 - **MinIO connection issues:** Ensure MinIO is running and accessible from Airflow.
-- **Module import errors:** Make sure `PYTHONPATH` is set correctly in your Airflow/BashOperator environment.
-- **Streamlit not found:** Ensure Streamlit is installed in your Airflow container and the PATH is set correctly.
+- **Hugging Face Hub deployment issues:** Ensure the `HUGGINGFACE_TOKEN` environment variable is set correctly and that you have the necessary permissions on the Hugging Face Hub repository.

 ---